selmantayyar/guardian-news-content/README.md

 ##CONFIGURATION
 -Change db configuration in app.js file accordingly.

 ##RUNNING

-- Install db views.
+First install the db views,then run the application:

     node app.js --setup
-- Run the application

     node app.js

-Navigate to http://localhost:3200 and enjoy it!
+Navigate to [http://localhost:3200](http://localhost:3200) and enjoy it!